Simple Communication: Analysis

+\Cref{prop:normal} shows that when the state is normally distributed, the best \textit{linear} score is achievable in equilibrium.
+A second linear equilibrium also exists, however, corresponding to the worst possible linear score.
+The key idea underlying the proof is the following.
+A linear score $\beta$, with corresponding strategy $\alpha$, is an equilibrium score if the indifference curve of each type $\theta$ sending message $m$, $\{a\in \reals^2:u(a,\theta)=u(\alpha(m),\theta)\}$, is tangent to the curve $\{\alpha(m):m\in\reals\}$.
+We show that the linear scores $\beta$ satisfying these tangency conditions are the eigenvectors of $\Phi\Sigma$.
+These eigenvectors, in turn, solve the first-order conditions of the ex-ante maximization problem.\footnote{The proof of \cref{prop:normal} is general and can be extended to arbitrary dimensions of the state and action space and the score is from $\reals^n$ to $\reals$.
+When the dimension is larger than two, the set of equilibrium linear scores coincides with the set of stationary points of the ex-ante maximization problem.}

+\cref{cor:best} follows directly from the characterization of \cref{prop:normal}.
+Any coarsely linear score with weights $\beta$ is dominated by the linear score with the same weights $\beta$.
+Therefore, an ex-ante best linear score dominates all linear and coarsely linear scores.
+Since an ex-ante best linear score is itself an equilibrium score, it is also the best equilibrium score.

-The proof of \cref{prop:normal} is general and can be extended to arbitrary dimensions of the state and action space.
-In the case of two dimensions, we can explicitly calculate the credible linear scores.
-Note that for any constant $c\neq 0$, two linear scores $\beta^1,\beta^2$ with $\beta^1=c\beta^2$ induce the same distributions over actions.
-Therefore, any linear score is determined by the ratio $\beta_1/\beta_2$ if it exists.
+We can compute the equilibrium linear scores explicitly.
+Note that for any constant $c\neq 0$, two linear scores $\beta'$ and $\beta''$ such that $\beta'=c\beta''$ induce the same distribution over actions.
+Hence, any linear score is determined by the ratio $\beta_1/\beta_2$, when this ratio exists.